Kevin S. Reed

 As a former federal prosecutor, Mr. Reed is also well versed in white collar matters and corporate internal investigations.
 He has counseled both corporations and individuals in a variety of criminal and quasi-criminal matters, including matters pending before the Department of Justice, the Securities and Exchange Commission, and the Federal Energy Regulatory Commission.

-Mr. Reed represents and counsels clients such as American International Group, Inc., IBM, Morgan Stanley, and The Scotts Company in various commercial matters.
+Mr. Reed represents and counsels clients such as American International Group, Inc., IBM, Morgan Stanley, and others in various commercial matters.

 Mr. Reed also represents several hedge funds and private equity funds, including Elliott Associates, Platinum Equity, XE Capital and Trellus Management, in a wide range of deal-related and other matters.